stack-auth/stack/docs/docs/02-customization/02-custom-colors.md

 - `primaryColor`: The primary color used for components like button with primary variant.
 - `secondaryColor`: The secondary color used for components like button with secondary variant.
 - `neutralColor`: The color used for dividers and borders.
-- `primaryBgColor`: The background color of your the main content area, should be the same the color of your `body` element.
+- `backgroundColor`: The background color of your the main content area, should be the same the color of your `body` element.
-- `secondaryBgColor`: The background color of things like cards and modals.

 These colors can be different for light and dark mode.
 You can pass these into the `StackTheme` component (in your `layout.tsx` file if you followed the get started guide) as follows: